Pacers defeat Pistons 116-111, snap 6-game home winless skid

 The Pistons rallied to cut the deficit to 78-76 with 2:15 remaining in the third, but the Pacers bench responded as reserves George Bitadze and Jeremy Lamb sank 3-pointers.
 The Pacers finished the quarter with an 86-79 lead.

-The Pistons tied the game at 92 on a jumper by Ellington with 8:23 remaining.
+The Pistons tied the game at 92 on an Ellington jumper with 8:23 remaining.

 Detroit had a chance to tie or go ahead in the final minute, but Delon Wright committed a turnover.